holaphil/garbarnation-aab73/content/pages/index.md

         icon_position: left
         new_window: false
         no_follow: false
-      - label: Tour Some GarBars
+      - label: Tour These GarBars
         url: /episodes/
         style: primary
         has_icon: false